Priyanshu14G/Fake_Audio/README.md

-# 🎧 Audio Deepfake Detection - Momenta Take-Home Assessment
+# 🎧 Audio Deepfake Detection using RawNet2

 This repository presents a practical solution to detecting AI-generated speech, addressing the growing threat of **audio deepfakes**.
 Built as part of Momenta's take-home technical assessment, the project explores cutting-edge techniques, implements a working pipeline, and reflects on real-world applicability.